-- [Shauna] I believe that is it. - Wow, anyway, thank you.
+- [Shauna] I believe that is it. - Wow.
+Anyway, thank you.
 I love your questions.
-It shows that you've really.
-You know, I cannot tell you how impressed I am with our group.
+It shows that you've really, you know, I cannot tell you how impressed I am with our group.
 The fact that we're international, the fact that we've got ideas coming from all over the world is absolutely special.
 And can I thank those of you who've been sending me stories of their families.
 They are absolutely fascinating.
-And remember when you tell stories, they're not in the books.
+And remember, when you tell stories, they're not in the books.
 That's why I've said to so many of you, if you haven't recorded, record.
 You know, it depends on what you're experiencing.
-I'm not just talking about the darkness.
-I'm talking about experiences about Anglo-Jewry, South African Jewry..
-You know, anybody's experiences add to the picture.
-I mean, I didn't, I'll tell you a funny story that I only found out, because I was friendly with Robert Wistrich.
+I'm not just talking about the darkness, I'm talking about experiences about Anglo Jewry, South African Jewry, you know, anybody's experiences add to the picture.

-He was born, he came to England in 19, he was five years old, so he came to England in about 1953.
-And his father sat up, he was a doctor, set up practise in the Kilburn High Road.
+I mean, I didn't...
+I'll tell you a funny story though I only found out because I was friendly with Robert Wistrich.
+He was born, he came to England in 19... he was five-years-old.
+So he came to England about 1953 and his father sat up, he was a doctor, set up practise in the Kilburn High Road.
 And he lived at 24 Oxford Road, Kilburn.
-And when Robert was about eight, a couple of people from the Zionist organisation came 'round to announce that that was the home of Israel Zangwill and Theodore Herzl came to visit him in London.
+And when Robert was about eight, a couple of people from the Zionist organisation came 'round to announce that that was the home of Israel

+Zangwill and Theodore Herzl came to visit him in London.
 And that's where political Zionism was born.
-Well, I found that out because of the blue plaque and Robert.
-And there never was a blue plaque in the end, so, you know, write everything down.
+And I found that out because of the Blue Plaque in Robert.

+And there never was a Blue Plaque in the end.
+So, you know, write everything down.
 I found out so many interesting things from your letters.
-So keep 'em coming, if you don't mind.
+So keep 'em coming if you don't mind.
 But even more than that, write your stories down.
-I mean, I dunno what's happened to the rest of the world, but what I do know is that we have now locked down, so goodness knows how long that will be.
-I've just, why did Russians agree to lose their religion?
+I mean, I dunno what's happened in the rest of the world, but what I do know is that we have, we have now locked down.
+So goodness knows how that long that will be.
+Why did Russians agree to lose their religion?
 Well, they didn't really have much chance.
-In the late 1800s, what area was actually covered at the Pale of Settlement.
-Okay, is "The Court of the Red Tsar" a good reading?
-Yes.
-Excellent, now this is from Bernie, "What area was actually covered in the Pale of Settlement?"
-I hope you, you know, I have in my house the "Atlas of World History."
+In the late 1800s, what area was actually covered at the Pale of Settlement?
+Okay.
+Is "The Court of the Red Tsar" a good reading?
+Yes!
+Excellent.
+Now this is from Bernie.
+What area was actually covered in the Pale of Settlement?
+I hope you, you know, I have in my house the Atlas of World History.
 If you've got children and grandchildren, buy the map books, because it's not the same looking online.